Johannes Post: Final Years

-Kuyper and Post were arrested on July 16, 1943 in Ugchelen, Gelderland.
+Kuyper and Post were arrested on July 16, 1943, in Ugchelen, Gelderland.
 Kuyper was sent by train to Auschwitz and murdered three days after her arrival.
 Johannes was jailed inside a police station, but was broken out by Jan Mennink, a local police officer.
 Soon after, Betsy "Tineke" Trompetter, another Jewish resistance member took over as Johannes' courier.
 However, due to his arrest, Post's family was no longer protected by the law and was considered outcast.
 The Germans planned to occupy the family's farmhouse, so the family moved out of Nieuwlande.

 After this, the children of the Post family were constantly moved between the houses of relatives, which continued until the end of the war.
 Henk and Mein Post took in two of the children, Jan and Gerard into a vicarage, where Dien later hid from the authorities in.
 Johannes hid on his brother's farm in Pesse, Drenthe.
 Dien and Johannes hid in the area until October, avoiding participating in the local resistance.
 He left soon afterwards, going to Rijnsburg.
 In February of that year, the various resistance groups created an advisory group known as the 'kern'.
-It help coordinate resistance activities between the groups.
+It helped coordinate resistance activities between the groups.
 Post took part in this, and gained contacts within the Orde Dienst (OD) and the Jhr P.J.
 Six.
 He met the resistance of Brabart in November, but Post chose to stay with the National Knokploegen (LKP).

 Post began carrying out robberies for the resistance, stealing weapons and ammo from police stations and other locations.
 In January 1944, Post alongside his compatriots stole supplies in South Holland and Western North Brabant.
 Post carried out a huge robbery at Archimedesstraat police station, making away with sixty pistols, ammunition and cartridge holders.

 Post became increasingly close with the LKP's leadership, who helped provide food coupons to those in hiding.
 That March the LKP asked him to help coordinate groups in the northern provinces of the Netherlands: Drenthe, Groningen, and Friesland.
-In May 1944, the LKP was hampered by the arrests of high profile leaders, leading Post to go to Amsterdam.
+In May 1944, the LKP was hampered by the arrests of high-profile leaders, leading Post to go to Amsterdam.
 In June, the Sicherheitspolizei arrested many resistance leaders in the northern provinces where Post worked which made it too risky for him to return.
 Post ended up going west, as the arrests had created openings in the leadership of the LKP.
 He ended up becoming the de facto leader of the LKP in the western Netherlands.
 He based his operations out of Amsterdam.